salrashid123/istio_external_authorization_server/README.md

 First we need to setup the auth* configs to use a convenient JWT/JWK issuer istio provides (you can use any jWT issuer, ofcourse; this is just a demo...do not use this in production!!!)
 ##### Use Istio's sample JWT issuer script

-Istio provides a convenient JWT issuer, JWK and script that you can use to for authentication
+Istio provides a convenient JWT issuer, JWK and script the gateway will for authentication.
+You are certainly supposed to use your own JWK/JWT issuer; we're just using this one since it has a convenient JWK endpoint to verify the tokens with

-For example, following script will issue a JWT in the following form and our external authz server will use this to reissue certs
+We will use following script to issue a JWT and verify the JWK.
+This will be the same key that the external authorization server uses.

 ```bash
 wget --no-verbose https://raw.githubusercontent.com/istio/istio/release-1.10/security/tools/jwt/samples/gen-jwt.py